adap/flower/baselines/flwr_baselines/publications/adaptive_federated_optimization/README.md

 ## Running experiments

 Experiments are organized by dataset under the `conf` folder using [hydra](https://hydra.cc/docs/tutorials/), e.g. `conf/cifar10` for the CIFAR10 dataset.
-Each dataset contains a `config.yaml` file containing common setup variables and a `strategy` subforlder with different strategy parameters.
+Each dataset contains a `config.yaml` file containing common setup variables and a `strategy` subfolder with different strategy parameters.

 You can run specific experiments by passing a `conf` subfolder and a given `strategy` as follows.
 ```sh